All Episodes

 But the point is, you're seeing their end game here is a surge, is bringing them in at all costs.

-This is so he could go to the UN in September and tell the global initiative that he's meeting with that we've done our part and brag about the number he is brought in.
+This is so he could go to the UN in September and tell the global initiative that he's meeting with that we've done our part and brag about the number he has brought in.

 So he is working to achieve an ultimate number at all costs, irrespective of our security needs.